erickoukos/introgit/README.md

 ## Installing Git and Creating an Account
 This is done by going to this url https://git-scm.com/downloads then create an account on GitHub at https://github.com

+## New Files - index.php
+Modified the README file and Index File